The Wonders of MIMO

 MIMO technology is fundamental to both 4G/LTE, 5G, and WI-Fi radios - but cellular boosters and MIMO have some... challenges... working together.

-Read on to get a grasp of what MIMO is, how it works, and how you can use a little bit of MIMO awareness to potentially double your cellular speeds.
+Read on to get a grasp of what MIMO is, how it works, and how you can use a little bit of MIMO awareness to potentially increase your cellular speeds.

 MIMO In A Nutshell

-MIMO is one of the core technologies enabling 4G/LTE and 5G cellular, and almost every modern mobile device (whether a phone or a hotspot) actually has TWO or more cellular antennas on board to enable the magic of MIMO.
+MIMO is one of the core technologies enabling 4G/LTE and 5G cellular, and almost every modern mobile device (whether a phone or a hotspot) has two or more cellular antennas on board to enable the magic of MIMO.

-On the other end of the line - cell towers typically have two or four or even eight antennas working together in tight synchronization to communicate with you.
+On the other end of the line - cell towers typically have multiple antennas working together in tight synchronization to communicate with you.

-With more antennas transmitting a signal, there are more possible echoes and reflections (read the "how it works" section below to understand the magic here) for the receiving device to extract a signal from.
+With more antennas transmitting a signal, there are more possible echoes and reflections (read the "how it works" section below to understand the magic here) for the receiving device to catch a signal.

 MIMO vs Boosters Video